David Beckham: 2009: Return to Galaxy

-2010: Return to Milan (loan)
+2010: Second loan to Milan

-In November 2009, after the end of 2009 MLS season, it was confirmed that Beckham would return to Milan for a second loan period beginning in January 2010.
+In November 2009, after the end of 2009 MLS season, it was confirmed that Beckham would return to Milan for a second loan period, beginning in January 2010.
 On 6 January 2010, Beckham made a winning return in a Milan shirt, playing 75 minutes of a 5–2 victory over Genoa.
 On 16 February 2010, Beckham played against Manchester United for the first time since he left the club in 2003.
 He played 76 minutes of the match at the San Siro – which ended 3–2 to Manchester United – before being substituted for Clarence Seedorf.

 Beckham returned to Old Trafford for the second leg of the tie on 10 March 2010; he did not start the match, but was brought on for Ignazio Abate in the 64th minute to a positive reception from the Manchester United fans.
 The score was 3–0 for United at that point and the tie was all but decided.
-The match was the first time Beckham had played against Manchester United at Old Trafford and saw him create several scoring opportunities via crosses and corner kicks, but Manchester United dominated Milan and beat them 4–0, winning the tie 7–2.
+The match was the first time Beckham had played against Manchester United at Old Trafford, and saw him create several scoring opportunities via crosses and corner kicks, but Manchester United dominated Milan and beat them 4–0, winning the tie 7–2.
 Following the final whistle, he aroused a bit of controversy by draping the green-and-gold scarf around his neck that was given to him by the Manchester United supporters protesting against club owner Malcolm Glazer.
 As the fan protests against Glazer by the people gathered around Manchester United Supporters' Trust gained steam in 2010, the green-and-gold scarf had come to be seen as an anti-Glazer symbol, and by extension many saw Beckham's decision to publicly put it on as gesture of support.
 When asked about it later, however, Beckham responded that protests are not his business.

 In Milan's next game, against Chievo, Beckham suffered a torn left Achilles tendon, causing him to miss the World Cup as well as the MLS season due to the injury, which took him out of action for the next five months.
 Doctor Sakari Orava performed surgery on Beckham's tendon in Turku, Finland, on 15 March 2010.
-After the operation, Orava affirmed that, "it went quite fine.
+After the operation, Orava confirmed: "it went quite fine.
 The prognosis is he needs a rehabilitation for the next few months, and the plaster cast is the next six to eight weeks.
 I would say that [it will be] maybe four months before he's running, but six months before he's jumping and kicking."